I’ve shared my recipe for Tostones before. What’s new is the Avocado Crema! It’s creamy, delicious and super easy to make.

 - Use high-heat stable cooking oil, such as coconut oil or avocado oil.
-Coconut oil adds a slight flavour that you may or may not want in your tostones.
-Avocado oil is my oil of choice.
-It has a high smoking point and is neutral in flavour.
-I recently noticed that Costco of all places sells Avocado oil at a very reasonable price.
+Coconut oil adds a mild flavour that you may or may not want imparted into your tostones.
+Personally, I love it.
+An equally good alternative is avocado oil, which has a high smoking point and is neutral in flavour.
+I recently noticed that Costco sells Avocado oil at a very reasonable price.
 You may want to look into that as an option.

 Crispy Tostones are a delicious, Whole30 and Paleo side dish for just about everything!
 Even better when dipped in a bit of this Avocado Crema!

 - 1/2 cup avocado oil – possibly more depending on size of plantains

 - 1/2 lime - juiced

 Add all ingredients to a wide-mouth mason jar.
 Blend until smooth and creamy with an immersion blender (or use a food processor).
 Taste for seasoning and adjust salt or lime juice as required.